Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

 \subsection{Combined Approaches}

 While each of the previous strategies can bring benefits on the computational/statistical side, it can be noticed that there is always an associated side effect.
 Consider, for example, the entropy-based regularization (\cref{sec:scalingot_structure}).
-It produces an easy-to-parallelize algorithm and a well-behaved optimization problem (e.g. unique optimal coupling and a differentiable objective).
+It produces an easy-to-parallelize algorithm and a well-behaved optimization problem (e.g., unique optimal coupling and a differentiable objective).
 Yet, it can produce a blurry optimal plan ill-suited for some applications \cite{Blondel2018SmoothTransport} or numerical instability issues depending on the magnitude of the regularization $\lambda$.
 Given this, a valid line of thought is combining multiple of the previously discussed (compatible) strategies above in a single framework and aggregating the benefits.
 Schmitzer \etal \cite{Schmitzer2019StabilizedProblems} combines ideas of $\lambda$-scaling heuristic (\cref{sec:scalingot_cost_approx}), an adaptive truncation of the kernel, and the multi-scale coarse-to-fine scheme (\cref{sec:scalingot_paritition}) in a single algorithm to obtain the combined benefits. \cite{Scetbon2021Low-RankFactorization} proposes structuring both the coupling (\cref{sec:scalingot_structure}) and the kernel matrix (\cref{sec:scalingot_cost_approx}) to be low rank.
-Similarly, \cite{Scetbon2021Linear-TimeCosts} used the same strategy to obtain a linear time complexity of Gromov Wasserstein.
+Similarly, \cite{Scetbon2021Linear-TimeCosts} used the same strategy to obtain a linear time complexity of Gromov Wasserstein. \marginpar{R3}\rref{Korotin \etal \cite{Korotin2022WassersteinEstimation} combines neural solver with the fixed point approach from \cite{alvarez2016fixed} to Wasserstein-2 barycenters of continuous measures.}